salarskk/timeybot/README.md

 This will perform dependency checks and allow for continuous deployment, unless manual intervention is needed (see section about subsequent deployments).
+The webhook should use the content type `application/x-www-form-urlencoded`.

 ### Subsequent deployments